NathanBland/baseline/README.md

 # Optional: Slack Notifications
 slack_webhook           # Slack webhook URL for deployment notifications
 ```

+**Note**: Docker registry authentication is not required as images are pushed to the self-hosted registry at `registry.aqueous.network` without authentication.

 #### GitHub Repository Settings
 1. **Webhook Configuration**: DroneCI webhook should be configured to trigger on: